testcontainers/workshop-go/step-7-adding-localstack.md

 }
 ```

+This function will:
+- start a LocalStack instance, copying the zip file into the container before it starts.
+See the `Files` attribute in the container request.
+- using the `Exec` methods of the container API, execute `awslocal lambda` commands inside the LocalStack container to:
+  - create the lambda from the zip file
+  - create the URL function configuration for the lambda function
+  - wait for the lambda function to be active
+- read the response of executing an `awslocal lambda` command to get the URL of the lambda function, parsing the JSON response to get the URL of the lambda function.
-This function will start a Localstack instance, deploy the lambda function in it, and adds the URL of the lambda function to the `Connections` struct.
+- add the URL of the lambda function to the `Connections` struct.

-3. Update the comments for the init function `startupDependenciesFn` slice to include the Localstack store:
+3. Update the comments for the init function `startupDependenciesFn` slice to include the LocalStack store:

 ```go
 // init will be used to start up the containers for development mode.
 It will use